 Cutting back your use a step at a time gives your brain a chance to form new neural pathways so that your new habits stick.

-Try one of the following stepwise changes at a time.
+Try the following changes, one at a time:

 - Do not text while driving.
 You should not be doing this anyway, it’s potentially lethal.

 - Ditto on talking on your phone when driving.
-Cell phone users get into more accidents than drunk drivers!
-(27)
+Cell phone users get into more accidents than drunk drivers.

 - Get the phone out of your bedroom or keep it turned off at night.